-The practice is registered and complies with the Data Protection Act 1998.
+The practice is registered and complies with the Data Protection Act 2018.
 Any request for access to medical records by a patient, patient’s representative or outside body will be dealt with in accordance with the Act.
-Please contact the Practice Manager if you require further information.

 You have the right to access your health records.
-Should you wish to view your medical records please put this in writing to the Practice Manager.
-If you would like to have copies of your medical records there is an administrative charge of £10.00 for your computer records and 36p per photocopied page of your paper records, up to maximum charge of £50.
+Should you wish to view your medical records please ask a member of staff for details.
+If you would like to have copies of your medical records there is no charge for this.

 To register to view your medical records on-line please click here for further information.

 Personal Health Information